My vehicle is a write-off. Now what?

 The insurance company will use various factors to determine the vehicle’s value, such as:

-- The type of options, engine, condition, and aftermarket upgrades added to the vehicle
+- The type of features, engine, condition, and aftermarket upgrades added to the vehicle.

 Negotiating with an insurance adjuster